-Roof Components
+Roof Component

-The Roof component requires a single Curve-type input parameter for generating an ARCHICAD Roof.
-This input curve can lie in any plane, thus defining not only the roof contour but also its pitch and elevation.
+The Roof component requires a planar polygon input geometry for generating an ARCHICAD Roof.
+This input polygon may be defined by a Curve-type or Surface-type data that can lie in any plane, thus defining not only the roof contour but also its pitch and elevation.